-This guideline defines Discrimination as: "An action or a decision that treats a person or a group unfairly or negatively for reasons such as their race, age or disability".
-Obviously, while many actions and decisions may be regularly justified in many work situations, it is the basis upon which the action or decision is made that is important.
+This guideline defines Discrimination as: "Treatment or consideration of, or making a distinction in favor of or against, a person or thing based on the group, class or category to which that person or thing belongs rather than on individual merit."
+Obviously, while distinctions, treatments and considerations may be regularly justified in many work situations, it is the basis upon which the distinction, treatment or consideration is made that is important.